awsdocs/amazon-cognito-developer-guide/doc_source/role-based-access-control.md

 }
 ```

 In this policy example, the `iam:PassRole` permission is granted for the `myS3WriteAccessRole` role\.
 The role is specified using the role's Amazon Resource Name \(ARN\)\.
-You must also attach this policy to your IAM user or role to which your user belongs\.
+You must also attach this policy to your user\.
 For more information, see [Working with Managed Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-using.html)\.

 **Note**
 Lambda functions use resource\-based policy, where the policy is attached directly to the Lambda function itself\.
 When creating a rule that invokes a Lambda function, you do not pass a role, so the user creating the rule does not need the `iam:PassRole` permission\.
 For more information about Lambda function authorization, see [Manage Permissions: Using a Lambda Function Policy](https://docs.aws.amazon.com/lambda/latest/dg/intro-permission-model.html#intro-permission-model-access-policy)\.